-Let's take a closer look at this program.
-Use an editor (e.g. atom or visual studio) and open query.js.
+Now let's see what it looks like under the hood (if you'll forgive the pun).
+Use an editor (e.g. atom or visual studio) and open the query.js program.

-The initial section of the application defines certain variables such as channel name, cert store location and network endpoints.
+The initial section of the application defines certain variables such as chaincode ID, channel name and network endpoints.
 In our sample app, these variables have been baked-in, but in a real app these variables would have to be specified by the app dev.